XXV - Anamnesis

-Both Victor and I stood up, surprised.
+Both Victor and I stood up in surprise.
 “Why?”

-“Because - to be honest with you, Kevin - you saved my life some years back.”
+“To be honest with you Kevin, you saved my life some years back.”

 “I have no memory of that,” I said.
 “Saving one’s life is a fairly big deal that I would clearly remember.”

 Dan corrected himself, “Okay, I misspoke.
 Someday, you will save my life.”

 “If I ask you to explain why, are you going to give me your standard ‘decline’ reply?”

 Dan tossed his head back with a laugh while pointing at me.
 “Oh my dear Kevin, you’re just as sharp as your friend Victor here.”